gitter-badger/two-graves/CONTRIBUTING.txt

 1. Make sure you have read the README, LEGAL, and INSTALL documents so that you understand the project, how its backing technologies works, and the legal implications of what material you may or may not reference.

 2. [Fork the repository][2] and [create a branch][3] for your changes.

+  * If you're working on a particular system, be sure your branch is based off of our branch for that system.

 3. Make your changes in the new branch, and submit them to us when you're happy with them!
 Check out the sections below for more details on this part of the process.